-If you feel like traveling but you can’t get away, then get the next best thing: the feeling of traveling.
-By diving into some of the best travel books written, you will be transported to places and situations you just can’t get to at the moment.
+If you feel like traveling but you can’t get away, then get the next best thing is the feeling of traveling.
+By diving into some of the best travel books written, you will be transported to places and situations that can sometimes be the best getaway.
+Here are 10 of the best travel books we believe should be read sooner rather than later!

 If you are traveling at the moment, then what better way to supplement your trip and get you in the mood than an exciting travel book?